 -

-Beach George posted an update 8 months ago
+Beach George posted an update 9 months, 2 weeks ago

 Importance Nonalcoholic steatohepatitis (NASH) is the inflammatory subtype of nonalcoholic fatty liver disease (NAFLD) and is associated with disease progression, development of cirrhosis, and need for liver transplant.
 Despite its importance, NASH is underrecognized in clinical practice.
 Observations NASH affects an estimated 3% to 6% of the US…[Read more]